abhishekarya1/Hash-Define-myNotes/content/c/c-dennis-ritchie/2019-01-26-c-programming-chapter-6.md

 Length x, y;
 ```

+- `typedef` in C basically works as an alias.
+	- `typedef` can be used to alias compound data types such as struct and union.
+	- `typedef` can be used to alias both compound data types and pointer to these compound types.
+	- `typedef` can be used to alias a function pointer.
+	- `typedef` can be used to alias an array.

 ### Unions
 - A _union_ is a variable that may hold multiple variables of any type and size.